Concealed Weapon Permit

 The notice informs you that the Department has suspended the processing of your application for a Concealed Weapon or Firearm License based upon criminal history information indicating that you were arrested or formally charged with a crime when the Department needs additional time to confirm that the disposition of the case or cases does not affect your eligibility for a license.

-If you have the documents to show you are eligible, an attorney can request a formal review hearing and present those documents at the hearing.
 If the documents submitted at the hearing appear sufficient to merit further review, then Section 790.06(3), Florida Statute, no longer requires the division to suspend the processing of the application.

-In those cases, after the hearing the director of the Division of Licensing will issue an order lifting the suspension of the processing of the application.
+In those cases, after the hearing, the director of the Division of Licensing will issue an order lifting the suspension of the processing of the application.

-The Department of Agriculture and Consumer Services might also send you notice that your application has been DENIED because of a disqualifying criminal history.
+The Department of Agriculture and Consumer Services might also notify you that your application has been DENIED because of a disqualifying criminal history.
 For example, under Section 790.06(2)(n), Florida Statutes, and 18 USC 922, you do not qualify if you have a conviction for a misdemeanor crime of domestic violence.

 To overcome this problem and be eligible for licensure, your attorney can demand a hearing and submit a copy of the court document mandating that the record of this crime be expunged.